Assemblies are a great way to keep in touch with what is going on in the school and your child’s classroom.

 All students are required to be at school whenever it is open for instruction.
 It is important that the school is informed, and reason given, if your child is not going to be present.
 Parents will be contacted if there is an absence as we need to account for all children as a safety precaution.
 Children arriving after 9am should go to class via the office to be marked present.

 At Whangarei Heads, we focus on Positive Behaviours, and as such have a number of systems to promote desired behaviours; including – house points, Dojo points, values tokens and gold awards.
-Staff have been going through a Restorative Practice training programme, which has a strong foundation on relationship building and respect.
+Staff have had Restorative Practice training, which has a strong foundation on relationship building and respect.
+In addition to this, the school is currently going through the Zones of Regulation programme where we look at feelings / emotions in ourselves and in others.
 We also operate a Peer Mediator programme and have annual Life Education sessions.

 The school bus is free to children under 10 years of age and living more than 3.2km from school, and children over 10 years of age living more than 4.8km from school.
 The bus services Ocean Beach / Ody Road and McLeod Bay, over two separate runs.
 Non eligible children can sometimes use the bus casually.
 See the office for more information.